Will God Damn Me to Hell if I Break the Commandments?

 A burglar who has committed a string of crimes in well-to-do neighborhoods is shot while breaking into a swanky home.
 He dies on the spot—but not before swinging around and taking a shot at his killer, who turns out to be the woman of the house.
 The burglar soon finds himself standing before God’s heavenly throne.
 God pronounces him guilty and casts him down into the smoking chasm of hell.
 No sooner has he hit the charred ground than red, horned devils snatch him up and deftly turn him into a human shish kebab.
 They place his oversized skewer on stands across a well-stoked fire pit.
 As he screams in agony, devils poke and prod his blistered flesh with pitchforks, turning him over and over to keep him roasting evenly all the way around.

 The rich, glamorous woman whose home the burglar was robbing also dies from her gunshot wound.
 She is next in line to stand before God’s judgment seat.
 Her recent killing is excused on a self-defense plea.
 But when the celestial register of her earthly deeds is opened, it turns out that she has secretly engaged in a whole string of adulterous affairs.
 God pronounces her guilty, too, and sends her hurtling headfirst into the abyss.
 She tries to buy her way out, but her credit is no good in hell.
-Soon, stripped of every last scrap of her wealth, finery, and pride, she is mortified to find herself roasting right next to the common criminal who had shot her.
+Soon, stripped of every last scrap of her wealth, finery, and pride, she is mortified to find herself roasting right next to the common criminal who shot her.

 To add insult to injury, the two of them quickly realize that it’s a spectator sport.
 As their bodies slowly rotate, they see ever-changing crowds of happy people in white robes lounging on the comfy clouds above them, sipping frosty drinks and watching the punishment of the damned for their evening entertainment.
-The front row seats are reserved for their former victims, who settle in with their friends for hours at a time to point, hurl insults, and stare in smug satisfaction at the naked, writhing scoundrels suffering the eternal sentences for their crimes.
+The front row seats are reserved for their former victims, who settle in with their friends and families for hours at a time to point, hurl insults, and stare in smug satisfaction at the stark naked, writhing scoundrels suffering the eternal sentences for their crimes.

 On earth the burglar had laughed at the people he robbed; the highborn woman had scorned the wives of the men she slept with.
 Now they wail and gnash their teeth not only in excruciating pain from the flames and pitchforks, but in helpless rage at the ogling eyes and triumphant jeers of their enemies.